 In case you are not a fan of traditional classes, you can use various language websites or apps to learn on your own, including the following:

 Russian Language Schools

-If you are not comfortable about learning a new language online, you can check for Russian language schools in your area, or through institutions.
+If you are not comfortable learning a new language online, you can check for Russian language schools in your area, or through institutions.